 There are trees in Mallacoota that are nowhere else in Australia.
 The Red Bloodwood is famous for producing unique honey, and grows abundantly in Mallacoota.
 This is what gives Mallacoota honey its unique dark colour and smoky texture.

-Health benefits of raw honey and wild honeycomb
+There are many health benefits of raw honey and wild honeycomb, they include:

 - Honey acts as an antimicrobial agent, and has strong antidioxant properties.